-Next Generation Industry Partnerships (NGIPs) are regional industrial partnerships of businesses in a shared labor market who work with economic development, education, workforce development, and community organizations to address the overall competitiveness needs of the industry.
-You can join your local NGIP to improve networking, collaborate with others in your industry, and gain access to specific industry resources in your area.
+Industry Partnerships (IPs) are regional partnerships of businesses in a shared labor market who work with economic development, education, workforce development, and community organizations to address the overall competitiveness needs of the industry.
+You can join your local IP to improve networking, collaborate with others in your industry, and gain access to specific industry resources in your area.
 As a business leader, you will help determine the partnership’s priorities and drive high-impact, sustainable initiatives that are tailored to the business communities’ needs.
-To learn more about NGIPs in Pennsylvania, contact Michael Leister, Director of Partnership Development at the PA Workforce Development Board, at 717.705.7650.
+To learn more about IPs in Pennsylvania, contact Shuana Davis, Director for Partnership Development of the State Workforce Development Board, at 717.571.4806.

-The Workforce & Economic Development Network of Pennsylvania (WEDnetPA) is a DCED-funded workforce training program that helps employers upgrade the skills, knowledge, and effectiveness of their current employees with essential skills and advanced technology training.
+The Workforce & Economic Development Network of Pennsylvania (WEDnetPA) is a DCED-funded workforce training program that helps employers upgrade the skills, knowledge, and effectiveness of their current employees.
 This is especially valuable for employers seeking to empower their existing employees and give them the right skills to perform at a higher level and fill gaps in the workforce.
 To learn more about the success that the WEDnetPA training program has had, visit our #PAProud blog.

 The Pre-Apprentice and Apprenticeship Grant Program (Apprenticeship Program) is a DCED-funded program and can be used to help cover the costs of the formal instruction or classroom requirements associated with registered apprenticeships.
 To qualify, businesses must register their apprenticeship program with the PA Department of Labor & Industry’s Apprenticeship and Training Office.

-Part of Governor Wolf’s Manufacturing PA Initiative, the Training-to-Career grant program provides funding supporting the creation of short-term work readiness programs, with an emphasis on supporting populations facing barriers to employment.
+Part of Governor Wolf’s Manufacturing PA Initiative, the Training-to-Career Grant program supports new and innovative training or awareness programs that focus on developing the skillsets for entry-level applicants to better meet the needs of manufacturers with job openings or build awareness of the career opportunities in the manufacturing industry.
 To qualify, these training programs must be developed with direct input by two or more partnering manufacturers and specifically address the skills missing in entry-level applicants for existing or near-future open positions.
 Consequently, it is anticipated that those who complete training will successfully obtain employment.